AllayMC/Allay/docs/tutorials/creating-your-first-plugin.md

 ```

 And this command will produce a `MyPlugin-1.0.0-shaded.jar` file in the `build/libs` directory.
-Copying this file to the `plugins` directory of your allay server, and start the server
+Copying this file to the `plugins` directory of your Allay server, and start the server
 to check if your plugin loads and operates as expected.